thenexthub/Codira/docs/ErrorHandlingRationale.md

 The physical representation (still being nailed down) will make it efficient to embed an `NSError` as an `Error` and vice-versa.
-It should be possible to turn an arbitrary Swift `enum` that conforms to `Error` into an `NSError` by using the qualified type name as the domain key, the enumerator as the error code, and turning the payload into user data.
+It should be possible to turn an arbitrary Codira `enum` that conforms to `Error` into an `NSError` by using the qualified type name as the domain key, the enumerator as the error code, and turning the payload into user data.